novum-engineering/novum-cloud-api-examples/typescript/queryBaterries/readme.md

-This just demonstrates fetching your batteries after successfull login.
+This just demonstrates how to query your batteries after successfull login.
 Using filters and options you can restrict/limit the result.

 ```bash
   # install dependencies